Uri Geller: Stage magic parallels

 Many scientists, magicians, and skeptics have suggested possible ways in which Geller could have tricked his audience by using misdirection while bending objects such as keys and spoons manually.

 There are many ways in which a bent spoon can be presented to an audience so as to give the appearance it was manipulated using supernatural powers.
 One way is through brief moments of distraction in which a magician can physically bend a spoon or other object unseen by the audience, before gradually revealing the bend to create the illusion that the spoon is bending before the viewers' eyes.
-Another way is to pre-bend the spoon, reducing the amount of force that needs to be applied to bend it.
+Another way is to pre-bend the spoon, reducing the amount of force that needs to be applied to bend it again.

 Critics have accused Geller of using his demonstrations fraudulently outside the entertainment business.

-Randi, one of Geller's most prominent critics, wrote The Truth About Uri Geller explaining how Geller's spoon bending can be easily reproduced by any magician using sleight of hand.
+James Randi, one of Geller's most prominent critics, wrote The Truth About Uri Geller explaining how Geller's various alleged supernatural abilities, such as spoon bending and telekinesis, can be easily reproduced by any magician using sleight of hand.

 In the early 1970s, an article in The Jerusalem Post reported that a court had ordered Geller to refund a customer's ticket price and pay court costs after finding that he had committed fraud by claiming that his feats were telepathic.

 A 1974 article in Haolam Hazeh alleged that Geller's manager Shipi Shtrang and Shipi's sister Hannah Shtrang secretly helped in Geller's performances.

 In Geller's first autobiography, My Story, he acknowledged that, in his early career, his manager talked him into adding a magic trick to make his performances last longer.
 This trick involved Geller appearing to guess audience members' car registration numbers, when his manager had given them to him ahead of time.